 4. System Governance

 Information and data are held in a number of information systems.
-These systems are governed to ensure the Archives meets its business needs, accountability requirements and stakeholder expectations.
+These systems are governed to ensure the NAA meets its business needs, accountability requirements and stakeholder expectations.

-- systems used for Archives' unique functions: RecordSearch is the primary archival management system
+- systems used for NAA's unique functions: RecordSearch is the primary archival management system, and

 Systems and databases are